Standards of Excellence Project

 Launched in November, 2018, the “Standards of Excellence Project” (STEP), is a collection of works demonstrating REDC’s continued commitment to raising industry standards and professionalizing the field.
 STEP represents the strongest, clearest declaration yet of the patient-centered values, beliefs, and principles that guide REDC’s members in their work every day.

-REDC Defining an Eating Disorders Center of Excellence: Created in 2017 and updated in 2018, REDC’s Center of Excellence white paper defines best practices across the entire eating disorders treatment industry.
+Defining an Eating Disorder Center of Excellence: Created in 2017 and updated in 2018 and 2020, REDC’s Center of Excellence white paper defines best practices across the entire eating disorders treatment industry.
 This document serves as an important reference for eating disorders treatment programs that aspire to be best-in-class and seek a blueprint for such success, for patients and families making treatment decisions, and for the wider array of stakeholders — including insurance companies, regulators, media, and others — who seek a concrete understanding of what best-practice care looks like.
 Read an executive summary here.

 REDC Marketing Best Practices: Created in 2017 and updated in 2018, REDC’s Marketing Best Practices identifies concrete ways for REDC members to evaluate their marketing practices.
 REDC’s policy states: “In marketing their services, REDC members should employ messaging that is truthful, fair, non-deceptive, capable of being substantiated, and in all respects lawful.
 Marketing messages from REDC members are expected to communicate substantive, critical information about a therapeutic service and arm patients and families with information that allows them to make informed treatment choices.
 Such messaging has treatment as its primary focus.”